eclipse-edc/Technology-Gcp/docs/developer/decision-records/2024-03-06-bigquery/README.md

 Add the BigQuery extensions to enable the transfer of data to and from BigQuery tables.

+## Rationale

+BigQuery is a widely adopted enterprise data warehouse, adding support for this service extends the use-cases covered by GCP extensions.

+## Approach

 ### Extensions
 * BigQueryDataAddressValidatorExtension (common): registers two validators, one for source data address and one for destination
 * BigQueryProvisionExtension (control plane): registers the provisioner for BigQuery.
 Currently only checks that destination table exists and provides access token to the sink in the data plane